 We know this is a lot of information!
-We will detail all of your out-of-pocket costs in your personalized estimate after you attend an orientation.
-If you have any questions about how our midwives and birth center are covered by your insurance, please email our billing specialist, Erica.
+We will detail all of your out-of-pocket costs in your personalized estimate after you attend a tour.
+If you have any questions about how our midwives and birth center are covered by your insurance, please contact our Client Financial Specialist by email or phone.

 Contacting your insurance company